 Studying architecture in the US will prepare you for a career that applies your creativity to construct, design, and implement plans that will impact the environment of those individuals who come into contact with your work.
-When you study architecture you will receive one of the most innovative and intense educations available.
 While there are selective requirements to be accepted into an architecture program, hard work and creativity will ultimately lead you to a successful career!

 Whether you are walking around the city where you live or you are touring a new town, you will see beautiful buildings and creative architectural pieces.
 An architect is able to leave a mark on society, and often the buildings that are carefully designed and added to a city's landscape become an expression of the person who thoughtfully conceived it.
 Many times, those masterpieces will represent the entire city or the history of a special place.
-The Eiffel Tower showers the world as being a key landmark in Paris.
+The Eiffel Tower is perhaps the best-known landmark in Paris.
 The Empire State Building rings with the excitement of visitors to New York City.
-Even the Taj Mahal holds such a strong history and remembrance is never forgotten.
-In each structure there is a story and there is a talented architect who carefully wrote and shared that story—blending science and art into a piece of everyday life.
+The Taj Mahal holds such a strong history and remembrance that it can never be forgotten.
+For each structure there is a story and there is a talented architect who carefully wrote and shared that story—blending science and art into a piece of everyday life.

 Why study architecture?

 Choosing to study architecture in the U.S. is an excellent idea for any international student who has been mesmerized by the beauty, creativity and even the legacy of buildings and various structures.
 There are a variety of innovative and successful schools within the US that will help develop the ideas and hopes of young architects all over the world.

 Choosing your architecture program